neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 2. The "level" of the cells with which you want to perform feedback
 3. The manner in which temperature feedback is applied to the cross section data

-The temperature in OpenMC is stored on the [!ac](CSG) cells.
+The temperature in OpenMC is stored on the cells.
 One constant temperature can be set for each cell.
 Therefore, the resolution of the temperature feedback received from MOOSE is determined during the OpenMC model setup.
 Each OpenMC cell will receive a unique temperature, so the number of OpenMC cells dictates